 If you are concerned that the IRS is violating your rights, contact a lawyer immediately.
-A lawyer can help you navigate the audit system and ensure that the investigation proceeds properly.
+An attorney can help you navigate the audit system and ensure that the investigation proceeds properly.

 Additionally, you have appeal rights if you disagree with the IRS’ findings.
 Depending on your claim, you may participate in mediation or a formal appeal to the United States’ federal courts (including the Tax Court, District Court, Bankruptcy Court, or the Court of Federal Claims).
 If you qualify for a Fast Track Settlement, you may be able to resolve your audit dispute within as little as 60 days.
 If you need help formulating your appeal strategy, a tax lawyer can evaluate your claim and tailor a plan that meets your needs.

 What to Do During an IRS Tax Audit

 It can be intimidating to take part in a tax audit, especially if it takes place in-person.
 However, you can take the following steps to make sure you remain calm:

 - Do not volunteer information that the IRS does not request.

 - Be completely honest with the IRS during the tax audit.